wentzeld/documentation/docs/Using Any API/array-response.md

 ## Overview

-This page explains how to make an HTTP GET request to an external API, that returns a _json_ array, from a smart contract, using Chainlink's [Request & Receive Data](../request-and-receive-data/) cycle and then receive the needed data from the array.
+This guide explains how to make an HTTP GET request to an external API, that returns a _json_ array, from a smart contract, using Chainlink's [Request & Receive Data](../request-and-receive-data/) cycle and then receive the needed data from the array.

 **Table of Contents**